haseebanwar/create-react-pkg/README.md

 ### Config Intellisense

-Since Create React Package ships with TypeScript typings, you can leverage your IDE's intellisense with JSDoc type hints:
+Since Create React Package ships with TypeScript typings, you can leverage your IDE's IntelliSense with JSDoc type hints:

 ```js
 // crp.config.js